 - An annual rent uplift (total rent envelope) of up to CPI+1%, each year for 5 years from 2020-21 to 2024-25 using the level of CPI from the previous September each year.
-September 2019 was 1.7%. - CPI+1% will be the maximum increase allowable in any one year but CPI+1% must not be regarded as an automatic uplift to be applied by social landlords.
+September 2020 was 0.5%. - CPI+1% will be the maximum increase allowable in any one year but CPI+1% must not be regarded as an automatic uplift to be applied by social landlords.
 Landlords decisions on rent should take into account the affordability of rents for tenants as set out below. - The level of rents for individual tenants can be reduced or frozen or can rise by up to an additional £2 over and above CPI+1%, on condition that total rental income collected by the social landlord increases by no more than CPI+1%.
-This provision is designed to enable social landlords to restructure rents payable where necessary.
-However, the freezing or reducing of rents will only apply to local authorities who have the scope to do so within their target rent band and they continue to comply with the social housing rent policy.
+This provision is designed to enable social landlords to restructure rents payable where necessary. - Should CPI fall outside the range of 0% to 3%, the Minister with responsibility for housing will determine the appropriate change to rent levels to be applied for that year only.

-- Should CPI fall outside the range of 0% to 3%, the Minister with responsibility for housing will determine the appropriate change to rent levels to be applied for that year only. - Social landlords should advise the Welsh Government where they have concerns about the impact that rent policy has upon their business plan or financial viability, or on their ability to meet their obligations to tenants and lenders. - As an intrinsic part of the five year rent policy, social landlords will be expected to set a rent and service charge policy which ensures that social housing remains affordable for current and future tenants.
-As part of their annual decision on the level of rent uplift/reduction to be applied they should make an assessment of cost efficiencies, value for money and affordability for tenants which should be discussed at the Board/Cabinet/Council.
+- Social landlords should advise the Welsh Government where they have concerns about the impact that rent policy has upon their business plan or financial viability, or on their ability to meet their obligations to tenants and lenders. - As an intrinsic part of the five year rent policy, social landlords will be expected to set a rent and service charge policy which ensures that social housing remains affordable for current and future tenants.
+As part of their annual decision on the level of rent uplift/reduction to be applied they should make an assessment of cost efficiencies, value for money and affordability for tenants which should be discussed at the Board/Cabinet/Council. - During the pandemic, governmental resources have been reprioritised meaning this year's rent data-set collection was suspended at the start of the COVID 19 crisis, therefore there is no up to date, robust data available to generate Target Rent Bands for the year ahead.
+WG have therefore considered the role of the Target Rent Bands in conjunction with representative bodies and individual stakeholders.
+Discussions revealed that whilst Target Rent Bands played a valuable role when they were introduced, the landscape today is very different and for most landlords they do not play a significant role in local rent setting.
+WG have therefore taken the decision to suspend them for this year.
+The impact of this decision in next year's rent setting, if there are any unexpected and unintended matters arising from this decision, will be re-considered for future years.
+This results in setting the 2021/22 rents without target rent bands.